FIPS 140-2 enablement

 enabled: true # The use of embedded etcd is recommended, yet optional

-# uncomment to use virtual scheduler within vCluster
+# Uncomment to use virtual scheduler within vCluster

 # sync: